Designations Congruent with Things: Chapter 3

 What?
 Newt thinks, mildly affronted.

-Say something,” Hermann says, looking a little bit more freaked out than faux-British put out.
+Say something.”
+Hermann looks a little bit more freaked out than faux-British put out.

 Okay, so maybe he was wrong about Hermann being able to read his mind.
 It’s still a little ambiguous though—Hermann could be quietly imploding because he can hear Newt’s thoughts and he thinks that’s about eight kinds of terrifying, or he might be freaking out because Newt is staring at him like maybe a little bit of a creeper; he thinks his eye probably looks pretty disturbing, it hurts like hell if hell was glaucoma—does he have unilateral cerebral edema?

-Can you read my thoughts? he thinks at Hermann, staring at him in intent, purposeful silence.
+Can you read my thoughts?
+He stares at Hermann in intent, purposeful silence.
 If so, please respond in a complete, unambiguous sentence.
 For science.

 Now he’s on the floor?